ue bot icon

 • This is the new market reality that we must adjust to.

-• The prospect dangles the prospect of something bigger down the road.
+• The prospect holds out the promise of something bigger down the road.

-• It will help us develop new skills and competencies.
+• This will enable us to acquire new skills and competencies.

-Many of these explanations sound reasonable but in my experience often they don’t work out as planned.
+Many of these explanations sound reasonable, but in my experience, they often don’t work out as planned.
 Make sure you tread carefully.
 Targeting the right prospects requires thought and effort.
 Every business needs to know when to say no. It’s easy to say yes (or at least we think it is).
-Bad or mediocre clients lead to bad or mediocre outcomes – it is that simple.
+Bad or mediocre clients lead to bad or mediocre outcomes—it’s that simple.
 Math doesn’t get better on its own.
 You need to have the expectation of a reasonable return on investment and manage to certain margin thresholds.
 There should also be some sense of operational synergy and a belief that you can deliver what’s expected within the expected timeframe.

-I understand that it is hard to be focused and disciplined.
+I understand that it can be challenging to remain focused and disciplined.
 It’s much easier to be opportunistic and flexible and then hope for the right results.
-However, time and resources are limited.
+However, we have limited time and resources.
 There is such a thing as opportunity cost.
-Any time you spend selling and servicing the wrong clients is limiting your capacity to find the right clients and reap the economic benefits and rewards.
+Any time you spend selling to and servicing the wrong clients is limiting your capacity to find the right ones and reap the economic benefits and rewards.
 It also probably means you are making the slope of success for your business steeper and more difficult to scale.